ruskaruma/microvision/README.md

 - **comprehensive analysis**: model comparison, performance benchmarking, interpretability

 microvision provides a comprehensive, extensible framework for computer vision experiments with advanced models and analysis capabilities.

+## license

+this project is licensed under the mit license - see the [license](LICENSE) file for details.